Dow Chemical expects to raise over $2 billion from sale of 3 units

-Dow Chemical Co (DOW.N) said it expected to raise more than $2 billion (1.23 billion pounds) from three businesses that it has put on the block as part of a plan to raise up to $6 billion from asset sales.
+Dow Chemical Co (DOW.N) said it expected to raise more than $2 billion from three businesses that it has put on the block as part of a plan to raise up to $6 billion from asset sales.

 Dow said it expected to sign deals by the end of the year for its Angus Chemical Co and AgroFresh Inc subsidiaries, as well as its sodium borohydride business.